dockur/samba/readme.md

       - /example/smb_user.conf:/etc/samba/smb_user.conf
     ```

     Note: In the smb_user.conf file, user configurations must follow a specific format.
-Each line should contain the user information in the following order: username:uid:groupname:gid:password.
+Each line should contain the user information in the following order:
+    ```yaml
+    username:uid:groupname:gid:password
+    ```
      Each line represents the configuration for a single user, and the parameters must be separated by colons":".

 ## Stars 🌟
 [![Stars](https://starchart.cc/dockur/samba.svg?variant=adaptive)](https://starchart.cc/dockur/samba)